Spanish Culinary Delights: A Guide to Southern Spain & Its Delectable Traditional Dishes

 Discover Culinary Vacations now

-Although you can find similar culinary traditions across the country, Spain can ‘'taste'' differently depending on where you are in the country.
-The ingredients and cooking methods may vary throughout too but most people will agree upon the fact that Spain is one of the top destinations for a true foodie.
+Although you can find similar culinary traditions across the country, each region has its local flavors.
+And while the ingredients and cooking methods may vary throughout, most people will agree that Spain is one of the top destinations for a true foodie.

-With that, here, I’m sharing some of the most popular foods from the southern part of Spain and the interesting stories behind them.
-Enjoy!
+That said, in this article, we are sharing some of the most popular foods from the southern part of Spain and the interesting stories behind them.
+Buen Provecho!

 Tapas bars are one of the trademarks of Spain.
-They literally originated there.
-Legend has it Andalusian bar owners started to serve plates of hot and cold food to attract customers.
+Legend has it that Andalusian bar owners started to serve plates of hot and cold food to attract customers.
 Very soon, a group of housewives in Spain created an unofficial competition for the best tapas.
 This is the reason why tapas have so many variations.
 However, they are always traditionally served with alcoholic drinks.

 One of the most popular is Tortilla Espanola (Spanish tortilla).
 Made of eggs, onions, and potatoes, it is the national dish of Spain.

 Patatas Bravas are made for the ones who like a bit of a ‘kick’ in their food.
 Fried potatoes are covered with tomato sauce and a little bit of Tabasco.
-While another great tapas dish (Ham croquettes) are made of béchamel and ham and then coated with eggs and breadcrumbs and then fried in olive oil.
+While another great tapas dish (Ham croquettes) are made of béchamel and ham, coated with eggs and breadcrumbs, and then fried in olive oil.

-Andalusia is also famous for its olive oil production, especially around Seville.
-Hence, Fried fish and meat in olive oil are very common in this region.
+Andalusia is famous for its olive oil production, especially the area around Seville.
+Hence, frying fish and meat in olive oil is very common in this region.

-Pescaito Frito is a dish fried in high-quality olive oil which differentiates it from other batter-fried fish.
-The batter for this dish consists only of flour mixture.
-Sometimes, corn or potato starch can be added, but the trick is in the perfect combinations of flour and no use of eggs.
+Pescaito Frito is a dish fried in high-quality olive oil and uses a batter made only from a special flour mixture.
+Sometimes, corn or potato starch can be added, but the trick lies in the perfect combination of flour and the no use of eggs.

-You can find this special flour combination sold in the supermarkets, but it surely can’t be compared to Pescaito Frito found in traditional Spanish markets or in the streets stalls.
+You can find this special flour combination sold in the supermarkets, but it surely can’t be compared to Pescaito Frito found in traditional Spanish markets or at the street stalls.

 Habas con Jamon

-Spain, in general, has a very strong influence of Arabic cuisine, but Granada was the region that was ruled under the Muslim regime the longest.
-Hence, it is known as the Last Muslim Kingdom of Spain which affected their culinary traditions.
+Spain, in general, has a very strong influence of Arabic cuisine.
+Granada, however, was ruled by the Muslim regime the longest, which also influenced the local culinary traditions.

 Olla de San Anton

-Created during the Civil war in Spain, this delicious is served mostly in February.
-Having not enough food, Spanish butchers did not want to waste any meat and made a stew with beans, rice, and leftover parts from pigs (tails, ears etc).
+Created during the Civil war in Spain, this delicious dish is served mostly in February.
+A lack of enough food in wintertime meant the Spanish butchers didn’t want to waste any meat and made a stew with beans, rice, and leftover parts from pigs (tails, ears, etc).

 Although it is not ‘suitable’ for all tastes (and stomachs), this stew is one of Spain’s most authentic traditional dishes.
-You can find it on the menu of most of the restaurants in Spain so if you found yourself traveling to Spain, feel free to give it a try!
+You can find it on the menu of most of the restaurants in Spain.
+So, if you find yourself traveling to Spain, feel free to give it a try!

-Want to whip up authentic Spanish dishes right in your own kitchen?
+Want to whip up authentic Spanish dishes in your kitchen?
 Learn how to make some of the most delicious recipes on a culinary vacation in Spain!